 Boat Storage Tip: You can save money on shrink wrapping your boat by reusing your cover year after year.
 If adequately removed, you can re-shrink your boat with that same cover for 3 to 4 years if you do it yourself.

 Before you rent extra space, make sure to address the following:

 - Measure your boat and trailer before selecting a storage space.

 - Make sure your boat is on a trailer.

 - You must have valid registration and title to store your boat.

-We hope this boat storage guide helped you narrow down which option makes the most sense for you.
-Whether you store your boat in the garage or a storage unit, the result will be the same so long as you take the proper care to winterize your boat ahead of time.
+We hope this guide helped you determine which option makes the most sense.
+Whether you store your boat in the garage or a storage unit, the result will be the same if you take the proper care to winterize your boat ahead of time.

 Not sure you can afford to keep your boat off-site?
 Find out if any of these storage unit deals will help you keep the cost down.

 Update: This post was originally published on February 11th, 2019, by Lauren Thomann and was revised on March 28th, 2023, with new information from Emily Malkowski.